Extended-Krylov-subspace methods for trust-region and norm-regularization subproblems

 \numsection{Numerical experiments} We now provide some evidence that our new approach is a useful alternative to common existing methods.
-We consider the set of 96 unconstrained test problems in the current release (2025-09-09) of the \cutest\ optimization test examples \cite{GoulOrbaToin15:coap} that have 1000 or more variables.
+We consider the set of 93 unconstrained test problems in the current release (2025-09-09) of the \cutest\ optimization test examples \cite{GoulOrbaToin15:coap} that have 1000 or more variables.
 For these, we generate the gradient and Hessian at the provided initial point, and use these for $-b$ and $A$ respectively.

 We compare our new method (Algorithm~\ref{algorithm-trek} implemented as {\tt TREK}), using the initial (Gershgorin-based) shifting strategy outlined in Section~\ref{general-subproblem-solve-section}, with the multi-factorization method \cite{GoulRobiThor10:mpc} available as {\tt TRS} within \galahad\ \cite{GoulOrbaToin03:toms} and the iterative method {\tt GLTR} \cite{GoulLuciRomaToin99:siopt} from the same library; {\tt GLTR} only requires Hessian-vector products which can be an asset in some cases.
-Since all three methods can take advantage of information gathered when solving a problem with one radius and are now faced with another with identical data but a smaller radius, we consider each problem with radii, $\Delta = 1$ and then $0.5$. {\tt TREK} uses an iteration bound $m = 100$, but almost always\footnote{In four instances, $m$ was too small, but increasing the value to $400$ cured the problem.} terminates with far-fewer $k$.
+Since all three methods can take advantage of information gathered when solving a problem with one radius and are now faced with another with identical data but a smaller radius, we consider each problem with two initial radii, $\Delta = 10$ and $\Delta = 1$, and then reduce the radii by a factor of $10$ until $\Delta = 0.1$ is reached. {\tt TREK} uses an iteration bound $m = 300$, but almost always\footnote{In six instances, $m$ was too small, but increasing the value to $400$ cured the problem.} terminates with far-fewer $k$.
 Default, and roughly equivalent stopping rules were applied; {\tt TREK} terminates as soon as \req{rkp} or \req{rk} is smaller than $10^{-10}$.

 We perform our experiments on four cores of a PC with sixteen Intel Core i9-9900 CPU 3.10GHz processors, and thirty two Gbytes of memory.
 The codes are all from the \galahad\ library compiled with {\tt -Ofast} optimization by gfortran, and use is made of OpenMP-tuned BLAS and LAPACK.
 Factorization is performed, when needed, by the {\tt HSL\_MA57} sparse symmetric linear solver \cite{DuffReid96b:toms}, enabled via \galahad's {\tt SLS} package, and relies on the tuned BLAS for good performance.
 On some examples, particularly those whose Hessians are banded, further experiments not listed here revealed that LAPACK's {\tt PBTR} band solver is a good alternative.